pepijndik/sumting/README.md

 [![Sumting admin panel][product-screenshot]](https://sumting.org)

-Sumting admin panel is build to manage the orders and contributions of the sumting platform.
-It is build with the following technologies:
+SumTing admin panel is built to manage the orders and contributions of the SumTing platform.
+It is built with the following technologies:

 <p align="right">(<a href="#readme-top">back to top</a>)</p>